-- inform, advise and support the Non-Executive Directors regarding the design, revision and the implementation of the remuneration policy both at Bank and Group level - · ensure compliance of the remuneration policy and its application with current laws and regulations - propose to the Non-Executive Directors, the total performance related remuneration pool of the Group and its allocation among Business Units / companies - propose to the Non-Executive Directors, the remuneration of the members of the Board - propose to the Non-Executive Directors the Bank's total remuneration framework taking into consideration the market trends as well as the current laws and regulations - propose to the Non-Executive Directors of the Board for their approval any exceptions from the approved total remuneration framework regarding employees whose activities have a material impact on the Bank's risk profile - approve any remuneration adjustments within the approved total remuneration framework for the Heads of Group Internal Audit, Compliance & Regulatory Requests and Group Risk Management - propose to the Non-Executive Directors any exceptions from the approved total remuneration framework for the Heads of Group Internal Audit, Compliance & Regulatory Requests and Group Risk Management - approve the remuneration of the Board members and the CEOs of all subsidiaries - consider and recommend to the Non-Executive Directors of the Board any payment or compensation commitment to be made to an executive member of the Board on termination of his/her office - approve all exposures of Board members, Executive Board Members, Management Committee members, Legal Counsel, Heads of Internal Audit, Compliance & Risk Management (excluding Remuneration Committee members whose exposures are approved by the Non-Executive Directors of the Board) and ensure that the exposures granted and their terms are compliant with current laws and regulations
+- inform, advise and support the Non-Executive Directors of the Board regarding the design, revision and the implementation of the remuneration policy both at Bank and Group level - ensure compliance of the remuneration policy and its application with current laws and regulations - propose to the Non-Executive Directors of the Board for their approval the total performance related remuneration pool of the Group and its allocation among Business Units / companies - propose to the Non-Executive Directors of the Board the remuneration of the members of the Board - propose to the Non-Executive Directors of the Board for their approval the Bank's total remuneration framework taking into consideration the market trends as well as the current laws and regulations - propose to the Non-Executive Directors of the Board for their approval any exceptions from the approved total remuneration framework regarding employees whose activities have a material impact on the Bank's risk profile - approve any remuneration adjustments within the approved total remuneration framework for the Heads of Group Internal Audit, Compliance & Regulatory Requests and Group Risk Management

+- propose to the Non-Executive Directors of the Board for their approval any exceptions from the approved total remuneration framework.
+In any case, the Committee acts for the Heads of Group Internal Audit, Compliance & Regulatory Requests after consulting with the Audit Committee, while for the Chief Risk Officer after consulting with the Board Risk Committee. - approve the remuneration of the Board members and the CEOs of all subsidiaries - consider and recommend to the Non-Executive Directors of the Board any payment or compensation commitment to be made to an executive member of the Board on termination of his/her office - approve all exposures of Board members, Executive Board Members, General Managers, Legal Counsel, Heads of Internal Audit, Compliance & Risk Management (excluding Remuneration Committee members whose exposures are approved by the Non-Executive Directors of the Board) and ensure that the exposures granted and their terms are compliant with current laws and regulations - provide, when appropriate, adequate information regarding its activities to the General Meeting.